 The park features not only cherry trees and other plants favored by Oregonians, but tells a little history as well.
 Stone plaques set in the mall sidewalks list the county seat and establishment date for each of Oregon's counties.
 On the Willson Park side of the street, flags from every state in the union sit in a circle near the Moon Tree, a state heritage tree.
 The young Douglas-fir, just north of the flags along Court Street, was grown from a seed carried to the moon by Apollo 14 astronaut Stuart Roosa in 1971.

 The grounds include three fountains; Waite Fountain (west of the capitol building in Willson Park), Wall of Water bordering Court Street across from the main capitol entrance, and Capitol Fountain, on Center Street at the north end of the Capitol Mall.

-Thank you for choosing State Capitol State Park as the site of your activity.
-Most group and private use at the park is subject to an application and approval process.
-To apply for use at State Capitol State Park, please complete this application at least TWO WEEKS prior to the proposed start of your activity.
+Thank you for choosing State Capitol State Park as the site of your event.
+Most group and private use at the park requires a reservation or a permit.
+To apply use State Capitol State Park for an activity, please complete this application.
+For questions or concerns, please send an email to email@example.com

 Became a new state park in 2008, under ORS 390.111, based on Senate Bill 632.
 OPRD was given the responsibility for managing the new park, which includes three smaller, existing park areas—Willson Park on the west, Capitol Park to the east and the Capitol Park Mall to the north of the Capitol building.